Mote Marine Laboratory and Aquarium

 Building a digital ecosystem for a complex institution with a critical mission.

+When one of Florida’s most-visited aquariums needed a website capable of serving researchers, educators, donors, members, and families simultaneously, it turned to Big Sea.
 Mote Marine Laboratory & Aquarium began with one person’s passion for marine conservation.
 In 1955, “Shark Lady” Dr. Eugenie Clark founded a one-room marine lab.
-That endeavor grew over time to what Mote is now — an organization with global impact on marine life and habitats.
-Today, Mote is home to the best and brightest scientists, educators, and stewards committed to thriving marine ecosystems.
+That endeavor grew over time to what Mote is now—an organization with global impact on marine life and habitats.
+Today, Mote Marine Laboratory & Aquarium is home to the best and brightest scientists, educators, and stewards committed to thriving marine ecosystems.

 The Objectives

-- Design a new website showcasing Mote’s incredible research and facilities, while ensuring that information remained easy to find for all core audiences.
+- Design a new museum website showcasing Mote Marine Laboratory and Aquarium’s incredible research and facilities, while ensuring that information remains easy to find for all core audiences

-- Develop on WordPress using a complex, modular design system, making the site a responsive, multifunctional, SEO-friendly tool useful for multiple stakeholders.
+- Develop on WordPress using a complex, modular design system, making the website a responsive, multifunctional, SEO-friendly tool useful for multiple stakeholders

 The Problem